millelog/resume-management/README.md

 ### Content

-Edit the YAML files in `data/resumes/` to update your resume and cover letter content.
+Edit the YAML files in `data/resumes/` or `data/cover_letters/` to update your resume and cover letter content.
 You can create multiple YAML files for different versions.

 ### Templates

-Modify the `templates/*.html` files to change the layout and styling of your resume or cover letter.
+Modify the html files in `templates/` to change the layout and styling of your resume or cover letter.
 The template uses Jinja2 syntax for dynamic content insertion.

 ### Python Code